 Corporate Sustainability Reporting Directive (CSRD)

-"N avigating the new EU CSRD regulation:
+Navigating the new EU CSRD regulation:

-Understanding its impact and effect on your business"
+Understanding its impact and effect on your business

-The EU Corporate Sustainability Reporting Directive (CSRD) is a new set of rules that the EU is making to help organizations be more honest and open about how they are doing their business.
-The goal is to make sure that companies are taking care of the environment, treating their workers well, and doing business in an ethical way and part of the sustainable toolkit to achieve a net zero economy in 2050.
-The directive requires companies to disclose information on their environmental, social and governance (ESG) performance and impacts in an integrated report, which will be included in their annual financial reports.
+The goal is to make sure that companies are taking care of the environment, treating their workers well, and doing business in an ethical way and it is part of the sustainable toolkit to achieve a net zero economy in 2050

 Promote transparency and accountability